dbro/muss/README.md

 dragging, dropping just to hear your favorite slow-jam?

 muss is a simple and very fast command line tool to play music.
-Its goal is to minimize time spent browsing through lists of artists/songs/albums/tracks.
+Its goal is to minimize time spent browsing lists of artists/songs/albums/tracks.

 What kind of people would use muss?
 People who ...